tytydraco/yessleep/out/The_mansion_with_one_window_hides_terrible_things_It_wont_let_me_leave_Part_1.md

 At some point, I passed out, although it’s unclear to me when.

 You see, as far as I can recall, I stared at that spot in the sky for the remainder of the trip, patiently waiting to arrive at my newly purchased home-slash-studio, but that wasn’t actually the case, because, apparently, I’d curled up against the door and fallen asleep a minute after I swallowed the pills.
 Fallen asleep so deeply that, no matter how loudly the driver said my name, no matter how boisterously he informed me we’d reached the destination, I wouldn’t wake up.
-With his concern mounting, he resorted to swinging open the rear door My body spilled out.
+With his concern mounting, he resorted to swinging open the rear door.
+My body spilled out.
 I tumbled to the earth absently, like a marionette with its strings cut, skull thudding as it hit the dirt.

 Now *that* woke me up.